OpenRefine/openrefine.org/src/pages/openrefine_history.md

 ## 2012 - 2018: OpenRefine
 <img src="/img/logo/open-refine.png" alt="OpenRefine" height="50"/>
-In 2012, Google made the decision to discontinue the development of Google Refine.
-Existing project contributors took over the project and renamed it "OpenRefine".
-The project was then moved to Github.
-The following year saw OpenRefine gaining a diverse user base, including scientists and researchers, journalists, semantic web practitioners, librarians, and cultural heritage specialists.
+In 2012, Google transferred leadership of the project to the open source community, who renamed it "OpenRefine" and moved it to GitHub.
+The following years saw OpenRefine continuing to gain a diverse user base, including scientists and researchers, journalists, semantic web practitioners, librarians, and cultural heritage specialists.

 In 2017, OpenRefine began integrating with Wikidata by creating a reconciliation endpoint and a process to publish data to the Wikimedia project.